AC2024SDD/Sorts/README.md

 # Sorts
-A Gigthub based challenge - try to implement each of the sorts in python.
+A Github based challenge - try to implement each of the sorts in python.
 1. Create a new _Branch_
 2. Open in _Codespaces_
 3. Implement the sorts in _Helpers.py_, one at a time.